 It should come as no surprise; adventure is all part of this destination’s DNA.
 Cape Tribulation has been drawing adventure traveller’s attention since 1770 when James Cook ran his ship aground on what’s now known as Endeavour Reef, stopping his exploration in its tracks.
 Since then, it’s been the go-to destination for people looking for a personalised reef or rainforest experience.

-Like all good destination, the Cape Tribulation adventure begins before you even get there – 110km south, as you load up the car in Cairns and drive along the coastline towards the Daintree River Ferry.
+Like all good destinations, the Cape Tribulation adventure begins before you even get there – 110km south, as you load up the car in Cairns and drive along the coastline towards the Daintree River Ferry.
 The minute you cross the Daintree River, tour activities much like Cape Tribulation’s misty weather conditions come in thick and fast.

 Put four feet on the ground, and have a Daryl Braithwaite Horses moment with Cape Trib Horse Rides.
 You and eight other riders will meander along Myall Beach on horse back, on one of only a handful of equine experiences left in the world that lets horses onto a public beach.
 You don’t have to be a stunt rider to join in this adventure either, proudly catering to riders from age five to 105, you can join this trail ride even if you’ve never spent so much as a second in the saddle.
 Keep your camera handy for the moment you and your steed wade into the water to refresh after your ride through paddocks, rainforest and freshwater streams.